The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Cost

-Inserts are usually the cheapest way to get back protection, but of course this means you’ll need a compatible jacket to fit them into.
+Inserts are usually the cheapest way to get back protection, but of course, you’ll need a compatible jacket to fit them into.

-A decently-rated back protector insert can cost anywhere between £20 and £60, but will vary in terms of their protection rating, weight, flexibility, and cover.
+A decently-rated back protector insert can cost between £20 and £60 but will vary in its protection rating, weight, flexibility, and cover.

-Harness-style back protectors, often worn for racing or track days, generally cost more – in the £80-£150 range – but usually offer a greater level of cover, as well as the flexibility to go under your normal clothing.
+Harness-style back protectors, often worn for racing or track days, generally cost more – in the £80-£150 range – but usually offer a greater level of cover and the flexibility to go under your everyday clothing.

 Some of them will cover almost your entire back area, while others may just cover the upper back and spine.